drewkett/unstruc/README.md

 ## Build Instructions
 This project can be built using make or [CMake](http://www.cmake.org).
 The Makefile is more basic and mainly is useful for building the project one time.
 Run `make` in the top level directory to build the executables, which are placed in bin.

+This can be built on Linux with GCC and Windows with MSVC.

 If you are changing any files, building using cmake works better because it properly handles dependencies particularly if header files change.
 Run `./cmake_build` in the top level directory to build the executables using cmake.